iit-DLSLab/robotlib/README.md

         std::cout << feet_jacobian[leg] << std::endl;
     }

-In this example we have used the function makeFeetJacobian (making non real time operations) to create a jacobian object for each leg.
+In this example we have used the function makeFeetJacobian to create a jacobian object for each leg.

 Consider now the following example to compute the forward kinematics for each leg